 - “Hospitals May Get Accredited Even With Poor, Unsafe Care”

 - “Right-To-Try Drug Proposal Is a Solution For a Non-Existent Problem”

 - “Stalemate in D.C.
 Leaves Health Insurance in Limbo”

 - “U.S. Healthcare Ranked Lower Than In Most Developed Nations”

 - “Rural People Will Have Fewer Insurance Choices Next Year”

 - “Patient-Centered Care Shouldn’t Be Just a Marketing Slogan”

 CNPA provides this content, in partnership with the Nebraska Press Association Foundation and other state press associations, with the support of a grant from The Commonwealth Fund.

-To join the email list for columns — at no obligation — please contact Joe Wirt with “Send me RHNS” in the subject line.
-Then, see if this feature has a place in your newspaper’s pages or on your website.
+To join the email list for columns — at no obligation — please contact Joe Wirt.
+After you receive the column, see if this feature has a place in your newspaper’s pages or on your website.
 If you consider it suitable, publish it in print or online.